groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/excel-document-processing/extract-images-from-excel-document/_index.md

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites set up:
 1. Development Environment: Install Visual Studio or any preferred .NET development environment.
-2. GroupDocs.Parser Library: Download and reference the GroupDocs.Parser library.
+2. GroupDocs.Parser Library: Download and tutorials the GroupDocs.Parser library.
 You can get the library from [here](https://releases.groupdocs.com/parser/net/).
 3. Sample Excel File: Prepare a sample Excel file from which you want to extract images.
 ## Import Namespaces
 Include the necessary namespaces in your project: